robertdebock/ansible-role-tailscale/README.md

 # You can configure your tailscale node to act as an exit node.
 # Enabling this, sets the required sysctl settings and adds a firewalld rule.
 tailscale_exit_node: no

+# Nodes can authenticate with the tailscale service using an authkey.
+# These keys can be created here: https://login.tailscale.com/admin/settings/keys
+tailscale_authkey: ""
 ```

 ## [Requirements](#requirements)